Rhetoric: Automatic detection of rhetorical figures

-As natural language processing has developed since the late nineties, so has interest in automatically detecting rhetorical figures.
+As natural language processing has developed, so has interest in automatically detecting rhetorical figures.
 The major focus has been to detect specific figures, such as chiasmus, epanaphora, and epiphora using classifiers trained with labeled data.
-A major shortcoming to achieving high accuracy with these systems is the shortage of labeled data for these tasks, but with recent advances in language modeling, such as few shot learning, it may be possible to detect more rhetorical figures with less data.
+A major shortcoming to achieving high accuracy with these systems is the shortage of labeled data for these tasks, but with recent advances in language modeling, such as few-shot learning, it may be possible to detect more rhetorical figures with less data.